AFCEA International and its chapters and corporate partners offer a variety of scholarships.

 LEARN MORE

-The Col. Kathleen Swacina Scholarship Fund awards one female college student, attending schools in or residing in the states of Georgia, South Carolina, North Carolina, Florida or Alabama, a scholarship to be applied toward the student's ongoing higher-level academic education at an accredited four-year school.
+The Col. Kathleen Swacina Scholarship Fund awards one college student a scholarship to be applied toward the student's ongoing higher-level academic education at an accredited four-year school.
 Community college students in their first two years are eligible if they will continue to an accredited four-year college or university.

 LEARN MORE